-Christian unity is that unique grace of the Holy Spirit which brings diverse people groups, ethnicities, geographies, personalities, backgrounds and life stories together in celebration and single-minded devotion to the love and gospel of Jesus Christ and demonstrating its life-changing power to a watching world.
+Christian unity is that unique grace of the Holy Spirit which allows believers from all ethnicities, nationalities, personalities, and backgrounds to be of one heart, mind, and spirit in our love for Jesus Christ and in our commitment to the gospel.
+When believers live in unity, it reveals the life-changing power of the gospel to a watching world.

 Our unity is grounded in our understanding of the Kingdom of God.
 N.T.
-Wright grounds an understanding of the Kingdom of God in an understanding of the nature of Christ and his triumph over every prince and power and principality both on the earth and under the earth.
-He poses the question this way:
+Wright links a believer’s understanding of the Kingdom to their revelation of the nature of Christ and his triumphant victory over every power and principality, both on the earth and under the earth:

 [The Gospel writers] themselves, in telling the story of how God became king in and through Jesus, invite their readers to the imaginative leap of saying, ‘Suppose this is how God has done it?
 Suppose the world’s way of empire is all wrong?
 Suppose there’s a different way, and suppose that Jesus, in his life, death and resurrection, has brought it about?’

 Kingdom Mission Society (KMS) seeks to equip and train Christians of all backgrounds, but especially Evangelicals and Pentecostals, in both formal and missional ecumenism.
-KMS therefore produces resources that help ground all of our work within the context of historic Christian understandings (whether Roman Catholic, Protestant, Orthodox, or Churches of the East), thereby, helping to orient Christians to a framework of engaging in the present.
-These going deeper resources help safeguard why and how Christians should engage in certain public works.
+For this reason, we produce resources that help ground all of our work within the context of historic Christian understandings (whether Roman Catholic, Protestant, Orthodox, or Churches of the East), thereby helping to orient Christians to a framework of present engagement.
+These going deeper resources remind us why and how Christians should engage in certain public works.

-KMS also tries to provide practical ways that Christians of different backgrounds can pray, study, and take action together.
+KMS also tries to provide practical ways for Christians of different backgrounds to pray, study, and take action together.
 We know that such practical experiences are necessary for any greater works of unity to take root.
 This forms the basis of our societies.
-To learn more (click here).